 04 of 13

-The namesake member of the heath family is winter heath (Erica x darleyensis), a shrub similar in appearance to heather (Calluna spp.).
-Gardeners love the fact that this shrub stays in bloom during the winter, even in a cold area such as New England.
+The namesake member of the heath family is winter heath (Erica x darleyensis), an evergreen shrub similar in appearance to heather (Calluna spp.).
+Gardeners love the fact that this shrub keeps its pink blooms during the winter, even in a cold area such as New England.
 That is why it is a great idea for a flower bed where the goal is to have something flowering year-round.Continue to 5 of 13 below.

 05 of 13